EvanRunnerGames/Prodigy_cal/README.md

+Reason to use cmd_Calculator:
+#Its a light weight solution it is running in the command line
+#but eitherwase calculators are light weight
+#but this calculator will take little to no memory its like how opra gx takes less than google well this does to
+#
+#and here are some more reasons
-Free and Open Source Calculator
+#Free and Open Source Calculator
-Introduction
+#Introduction
-Welcome to our project!
+#Welcome to our project!
 This is not your ordinary calculator.
-Designed to make math homework easier, this tool is perfect for when you have certain measurements (like area, radius, diameter, or circumference) and need to find the unknowns.
-Simply input what you have, and let the calculator find what you're missing.
+Designed to make math homework easier, this tool is perfect for when you have certain #measurements (like area, radius, diameter, or circumference) and need to find the unknowns.
+Simply input what you have, and let the calculator find what ?#you're missing.

 Features
 Ease of Use: Just input the measurements you have, and the calculator does the rest.